LeonardoApollo/LeonardoApollo/README.md

 -   — Feature Slice Desing
 - 🍒 Currently learning
 -   — Next.js
-- 💞️ I’m looking to collaborate on any real project, really!
 - 📫 How to reach me:
 -   — 📋LinkedIn: www.linkedin.com/in/mikhail-tyapkov-9a95b3289
 -   — 📋Telegram: @TyapkovMikhail